 In any event, the reason for writing something about Bill Gates is that today, I saw a photo on Twitter in which Mr. Gates is meeting the leaders of France and India:

 I was surprised to see how much hair Mr. Gates has lost in his crown region.
 It is refreshing to see such a well known personality not care about such hair loss.
-If I was in his place, I would probably wear a wig, or perhaps shave my head and wear a cap when regularly in the public eye.
+If I was in his place, I would probably wear a hairpiece like Elton John.
+Or perhaps shave my head and wear a cap when regularly in the public eye.

 I do envy those such as Mr. Gates who do not care about their hair loss and are focusing on more important things in life.
 Unfortunately, millions of us are unable to do what he does.
-I am also certain that I would still care about hair loss even if I was the richest man in the world.
+I am also certain that I would still care about my balding even if I was the richest man in the world.

-Perhaps Mr. Gates learnt about charity and about not to care about hair loss from a young age based on his father’s attitude to life:
+Perhaps Mr. Gates learnt about charity and to not care about cosmetic issues such as hair loss early in his life.
+Based on his father’s attitude to life: